happypeter/edocs/soho.md

     - https://youtu.be/crjZBwbtlXQ?t=918
   - TODO: waiting for my pipes
   - speaker https://youtu.be/crjZBwbtlXQ?t=922
-- socks storage
-  - even 25 height box is not perfect to stock socks, but a specially build box is still hard to manage.
-  - besides, It won't work with a lided box or a open box, it MUST be a drawer to store the things, since I open it frequently.
-So I will keep using my big white box for socks, not perfect, but still the best solution I can get before I can DIY my own wood drawers/dressers.
 - socks hanger
   - same logic for socks as for clothes, when they gets dry, I can leave socks attached to the hanger, and put everything together in the socks storage box
   - MUST HAVES